syncfusion-content/javascript-docs/js/api/ejTreeGrid.md

-Options for displaying and customizing context menu items.
+Option for adding items to context menu.